 Owning a business is among the most visible representations that someone has achieved or is realizing The American Dream.
 Hard work is paying off and business owners have every right to be proud of their accomplishments.
-As a catering business owner or someone the owner has entrusted important decisions to, you have lots of responsibility.
+As a catering business owner or someone the owner has entrusted important decisions to, you have lots of responsibility and your need catering insurance can fall through the cracks.
 Your plate’s full and you probably don’t have time to get everything done.

 Coverages we look to include in your Connecticut catering insurance program include:

 - Property, offering protection for your leased or owned building or buildings, employees’ personal property, off-premises property and more.

 - Liability, addressing costs associated with bodily injury, medical payments and property damage resulting from accidents, problems with goods sold and more.

 - Auto, which covers your vehicles, as well as judgements and other expenses when someone else is injured or their property is damaged as a result of your firm’s operation of a vehicle.

 - Food spoilage, covering loss of perishable stock caused by temperature or humidity changes brought on by certain mechanical breakdown or failure, contamination by refrigerants, and power outages beyond your control.

 - Food contamination, which pays for equipment cleaning, food replacement, certain medical expenses, loss of income, and advertising expenses related to a government-mandated, contamination-related shutdown.

 - Good in transit, covering losses to food, chairs, tables, tents and other materials you take to and/or from catering jobs.

 - Delivery errors and omissions, addressing what you might be legally obligated to pay because items weren’t delivered or were delivered incorrectly.